awsdocs/aws-support-user-guide/doc_source/security-trusted-advisor.md

 # Manage access for AWS Trusted Advisor<a name="security-trusted-advisor"></a>

 You can access AWS Trusted Advisor from the AWS Management Console\.
 All AWS accounts have access to a select core [Trusted Advisor checks](http://aws.amazon.com/premiumsupport/faqs/#TaFree)\.
-If you have a Business or Enterprise support plan, you can access all [Trusted Advisor checks](http://aws.amazon.com/premiumsupport/technology/trusted-advisor/best-practice-checklist/)\.
+If you have a Business or Enterprise support plan, you can access all checks\. for more information, see [AWS Trusted Advisor check reference](trusted-advisor-check-reference.md)\.

 You can use AWS Identity and Access Management \(IAM\) to control access to Trusted Advisor\.